vechain/vechain-sdk-js/docs/cryptography.md

 ## Hash functions

-Hash functions are algorithms that take input data of differing size as an input and produces a fixed-size output.
+Hash functions are algorithms that take input data of differing size as an input, and it produces a fixed-size output.
 The output of a hash function is typically represented as a sequence of numbers and letters.
 Hash functions are commonly used in computer science for various purposes, such as ensuring data integrity, securing storing passwords, and creating unique identifiers for data.

 vechain sdk supports blake2b256 and keccak256 hash functions.